 Walking your dog should be a fun and relaxing part of the day, but for many pet owners, it can quickly become stressful when their dog constantly pulls on the leash.
 A pulling dog doesn’t just make walks unpleasant; it can be unsafe for both the dog and the owner.
 Dogs that drag their owners may risk injury to their neck, spine, or joints, while owners can experience arm strain, falls, or frustration that leads to less frequent walks.

 The good news is that with the right approach, consistency, and proper gear, you can train your dog to walk politely on a leash.
-In this guide, we’ll break down why leash training is important, the reasons dogs pull, and how you can set the foundation for calm, enjoyable walks using proven methods and recommended tools.
+In this guide, we’ll break down why leash training is important, why dogs pull, and how you can lay the foundation for calm, enjoyable walks with proven methods and recommended tools.

 Why Dogs Pull on the Leash